cloudspace/mockups/README.md

-# Cloudspace Mockup Creator
+# Cloudspace Mockups

 ## Description

-The goal of the mockup creator is to serve a way of creating and editing mockups collaboratively.
+The goal of Cloudspace Mockups is to serve a way of creating and editing mockups collaboratively.
 The server should run off of node.js, and data is stored with mongodb.
 Static files are served in nginx in our default setup.

 ## Tests